SumoLogic/sumologic-otel-collector/docs/Configuration.md

       receivers: [filelog]
       exporters: [sumologic]
 ```

+Adding the [File Storage extension](#file-storage-extension) allows the Filelog receiver
+to persist the position in the files it reads between restarts.
+Note that the path specified in the `directory` parameter must exist
+and be readable and writable by the Otelcol process.

 See [Receivers](#receivers) section for details of the Filelog receiver
 and for sending data from other sources including Fluentd/Fluent Bit, syslog and others.